Answers to some frequently asked questions

 The main advantage of hydrogen is that it does not release carbon dioxide during combustion, unlike methane and all hydrocarbons.

 What are some of the initital priorities of the programme?

-The programme is initially addressing two key challenges with hydrogen; demonstrating the safety case associated with using hydrogen in buildings, and the need to have appliances that can burn hydrogen rather than methane.
-Hydrogen has very different combustion characteristics to methane and so current appliances are unsuitable for use with hydrogen.
+The programme is initially addressing two key challenges with hydrogen; the safety assessment associated with using hydrogen in buildings, and the need to have appliances that can burn hydrogen rather than methane.
+Hydrogen has different combustion characteristics to methane and so current appliances are unsuitable for use with hydrogen.

 *This is a similar challenge to the one faced in the 1960s when the gas network was converted from ‘Town gas’ (a blend of 50% hydrogen with methane and carbon monoxide) to 100% methane.

 Is there any work being done to look at re-purposing the gas grid for hydrogen?

 There is a separate, Ofgem-funded, programme researching the possibility of re-purposing the gas network ‘upstream of the gas meter'.
 Ofgem has commissioned the Gas Distribution Network Operators (GDNOs) to research the technical and safety challenges of using hydrogen in the gas distribution system.